-The importance of the labor force gained particular attention during the pandemic, spotlighting the importance of front line workers, often women, and disproportionately women from racial and ethnic minorities.
+The importance of the labor force gained particular attention during the pandemic, spotlighting the importance of front line workers, often women, and disproportionately women of color.
 Women have long opted out of workplaces at higher rates than men, but the pandemic's impact exacerbated the existing trend.
-In 2020, all parents, and especially mothers, considered opting out of the workforce at much higher rates than in the past, often to provide childcare and home schooling during the months that those services were largely unavailable.6
+In 2020, all parents, and especially mothers, considered opting out of the workforce at much higher rates than in the past, often to provide childcare and home schooling during the months that those services were largely unavailable.